DATA-TEAM1/Movie-Database.github/README.md

 | Nelson (Project Manager) | `feature/movies`             | Fetch movies table and display results                                | OK    |
 | Abanoub                  | `feature/rentings`           | Fetch rentings table and display results                              | OK    |
 | Krishma                  | `feature/view-actor-summary` | Fetch view_actor_summary view and display results|

+Python Work (Nelson)

+For the Python part of the project, I implemented two complete features in their own branches:
+`feature/movies` and `feature/rentings`.
+The goal was to create Python scripts that connect to our Supabase PostgreSQL database and display data from specific tables.
+I used the `psycopg2` library and loaded connection settings securely from a local `.env` file.
+**IMPORTANT:**
+The `.env` file **must NOT be uploaded** to GitHub.
+It contains sensitive information (database password, host, and user).
+It should remain **only on your local machine**.
+Example structure:
+user=YOUR_USER
+password=YOUR_PASSWORD
+host=YOUR_HOST
+port=5432
+dbname=postgres
+sslmode=require

+### 1. Movies Feature (`feature/movies`)
+I created the script:
+feature_movies/server.py

+This script:
+- Loads environment variables from `.env`
+- Connects to the Supabase database
+- Runs a `SELECT * FROM public.movies;` query
+- Prints all movie records in the terminal
+Main function:
+python
+get_all_movies()
+This function retrieves and displays all rows from the movies table.

+2. Rentings Feature (feature/rentings)
+I also created the script:
+feature_rentings/server.py
+This script:
+Loads environment variables from .env
+Connects to the Supabase database
+Executes SELECT * FROM public.rentings;
+Prints all renting records in the console

+Main function:
+python
+get_all_rentings()
+This function retrieves all rows from the rentings table and prints them in a readable format.

+How to Run My Scripts
+From the project root:

+Run the movies script:
+Copy code
+python feature_movies/server.py

+Run the rentings script:
+Copy code
+python feature_rentings/server.py